-Federal tax laws require that you take a minimum distribution from your 403(b) plans beginning the April 1st following the calendar year in which you reach age 72 or when you retire, whichever is later.
-If you do not begin distributions by this date, the IRS imposes a 50% excise tax on the amount that was required to be distributed but was not.
-More information is available, including RMD worksheets to calculate your required distributions, on the IRS web site at www.irs.gov.
+Federal tax laws require that you take a minimum distribution from your 403(b) plans beginning the April 1st following the calendar year in which you reach your "applicable age" or when you retire, whichever is later.
+If you do not begin distributions by this date, the IRS imposes an excise tax on the amount that was required to be distributed but was not.
+Your "applicable age" is determined based on your date of birth, as follows: